 When it comes to choosing the type, there are generally three categories: black and white, colour, and slide.
 But before you make up your mind about the colours, grain, contrast, and saturation, consider how you are going to develop it.

 Most labs can process colour C-41 film, however, monochrome film may be something that they can not do.
-In which case, you can opt for Ilford XP2, a black and white emulsion that works with C-41 process.
+In which case, you can opt for Ilford XP2, a black and white emulsion that works with the C-41 process.
 Any lab that processes colour can develop it.

 Slide film produces positives rather than negatives.
 It is a bit harder to shoot due to its sensitivity to stark brightness and high contrast scenes.
-It will look its absolute worst in the midday sun.
+It may look its absolute worst in the midday sun.
 It does, however, look fantastic in soft light.
 Ask your lab if they can process E-6.

 Other than seeing film negatives or prints in-person, you can search for your brand and get a decent number of online reviews and samples.
-Keep in mind, however, that same scanned emulsion may look very different depending on the scanner and the software which were used during the scanning process.
+Keep in mind, however, that the same scanned emulsion may look very different depending on the scanner and the software which were used during the scanning process.